zhangxiuling/Nuxt-demo/README.md

 # nuxt-demo

-> My super-excellent Nuxt.js project
+> A project for learning nuxt

 ## Build Setup